Discover more from The German Review

 “There is no engineer in Germany who will argue against the need to reduce CO2, but you can’t explain to the government that our share of global emissions is about 2 percent.
 If Germany would disappear it would not make a difference.
 The only thing we an do is develop technology that is cheap and reliable and exportable, so that other countries can use these ideas and we can get more (emissions) reduction.
 But we want to create our own solutions that are horribly expensive and non-exportable.
 If you want to do that, you spend huge amounts of money, you help industry to leave Germany, and in the end there is no impact on CO2 reduction.”

-Are we headed for disaster?
+Are we headed for trouble?

 Prof Schwarz doesn’t seem too optimistic: